 The Data Engineer Roadmap

 What to learn, in what order, and what to skip.
+Six stages, a timeline for every starting point, and the interview data that justifies every cut.
 Written from the interviews that actually decide hiring outcomes, not from the job descriptions that list every tool the company has ever touched.

 Every list of data engineering skills you'll find online is too long.
 Most working data engineers use four things daily: SQL, Python, a warehouse, and an orchestrator.
 The remaining tools on the famous Awesome-Data-Engineering lists are real but optional, and the order you learn them matters more than the count.
 This is the order, written from the interviews that actually decide hiring outcomes rather than the JDs that list every tool the company has ever touched.